 La Ciau del Tornavento is a Michelin-starred must for wine lovers visiting Piedmont.
 An indulgent treat, opulence embodied throughout.
 Impressive settings, courteous staff and a wine list which resembles a bible in size, are ample enough reason to visit.
 The food is creative, during truffle season La Ciau offers an incomparable truffle tasting menu, with some of the largest truffles I have ever seen shaved at tables, is large the smell infuses the air.
 However, this is not the highlight.
 For wine lovers a trip to the extensive cellar is a must, a First Growth vault, d’Yquem wall and thousands of bottles to peruse.
 Tom Hyland, Food & Drink at Forbes, has explored more of the region’s establishments here, as has Valerie here.

-I have a laissez-faire approach to visiting wineries, I don’t tend to see constraints in regards to a winery not having a ‘tour’ page or something similar on their site.
-I am certainly not too shy to send an email.
-If there is a particular producer you admire, find their website, and email them until they reply.
+I have a laissez-faire approach to visiting wineries, I see any reason for constraint in regards to whether a winery has a ‘tour’ page or not on their site.
+I’m rarely shy about sending an email.
+If there is a particular producer you admire, find their website, and send them an email.
 What’s the worst that can happen, right?

-Some of the producers I have visited who have particularly impressed me from both the perspective of their wines and the tour itself are listed here.
-These include but are not limited to the Produttori del Barbaresco, Claudia Cigliuti, Oddero, Chiara Boschis, Giuseppe Rinaldi, Elio Grasso, Marchesi di Gresy, Massolino, Aurelio Settimo.
-There are a number of producers who I’d like to visit and would encourage you too also, these include Cascina Roccalini, Ceretto, Pio Cesare, Albino Rocca, Roagna, Fletcher Wines, Elio Sandro, Outside of the immediately more accessible, which I have noted prior, there are a number of producers I would love to visit but in reality are difficult for the layperson to do so, included in this ‘bucket list’ are Gaja, Bruno Giacosa, Giuseppe Mascarello, Bartolo Mascarello, Lorenzo Accomasso, Aldo Conterno, Giacomo Conterno, Giacomo Fenocchio, and Paulo Scavino.
+Some of the producers I have visited who have particularly impressed in regards to both the the wines and the tour itself are listed here.
+These include but are not limited to the Produttori del Barbaresco, Claudia Cigliuti, Oddero, Chiara Boschis, Elio Grasso, Marchesi di Gresy, Massolino, Aurelio Settimo.
+There are a number of producers who I’d like to visit and would encourage you too also, these include Cascina Roccalini, Ceretto, Pio Cesare, Albino Rocca, Roagna, Fletcher Wines, Elio Sandro, Outside of the immediately more accessible, which I have noted prior, there are a number of producers I would love to visit but in reality are difficult for the layperson to do so, included in this ‘bucket list’ are Giuseppe Rinaldi, Gaja, Bruno Giacosa, Giuseppe Mascarello, Bartolo Mascarello, Lorenzo Accomasso, Aldo Conterno, Giacomo Conterno, Giacomo Fenocchio, and Paulo Scavino.

 Of course, there are many more brilliant producers, listing them all would be a fruitless task.
 Instead, I have simply given the names of producers of whom I myself have visited and those I would like to visit in future, this should help narrow down your own selection.